daggre/amv_finder/README.md

 ## AMV Finder
-This tool supplies a simple command to print the nearest AMV zones from the player's position.
+This RedM tool supplies a simple command to print the nearest AMV zones from the player's position.

 Printed output provides:
 - Name of the amv zone file